Argentine Ant Facts

 |Characteristics||Creates the largest ant colonies in the world|

-The Argentine ant originally lived in Argentina, Brazil, Paraguay and Uruguay.
-They were accidentally taken to Europe on ships and planes.
-And they seem to like it, as they created the largest ant colony in the world there.
-It stretches from the Italian Riviera to the North-West of Spain - that’s 3,728 miles (6,000 km)!
+The Argentine ant seems to like the mediterranean region, as they created the largest ant colony in the world there.
+It stretches from Southern Italy to the North-West of Spain - that’s a distance of 3,728 miles (6,000 km)!
 Researchers call it a “super colony”.

 When an animal species is introduced by humans into an area where it was previously not native, we call it a introduced species.
 This usually happens unintentionally through international trade.
 The animals are brought in as "stowaways".
 This isn't a problem at first, but ...